Trauma warning: This article includes details about a violent crime. Please take care of yourself and read on only if you are feeling well resourced.

 In 2008, my dear mentor and colleague was raped and murdered in her home in Chesterfield, Missouri by Bryan Walters, a man living with his parents across the street from her.
 Nancy Miller was the head of the student newspaper at St Louis Community College at Forest Park where I worked as managing editor.
 She was one of my social and emotional anchors in St Louis, a new home for me after emigrating from Australia.
 Her violent death shook the whole community, as she was a beloved features writer for the popular St Louis Post Dispatch, and everyone who knew Nancy felt the embrace of her southern hospitality and fierce compassion.
 Personally, I knew her as a teacher and role model I never finished receiving transmission from.

-Obviously a terrible tragedy, this is something I can look back on now, seven years later and reflect on how the core concepts of mindfulness, kindness and a sense of common humanity were key elements in my experience.
+Obviously a terrible tragedy, this is something I can look back on now, years later and reflect on how the core concepts of mindfulness, kindness and a sense of common humanity were key elements in my experience.
 In the current climate of violent acts and tragic deaths, it’s worthwhile talking about how we as human beings be with these kinds of events.
-Not on a social or political level, for the purposes of this particular conversation, but on a personal and community level.
+Not on a social or political level but, for the purposes of this particular conversation, on a personal and community level.
 How do we move through such terrible times?

 Mindfulness is never a bad place to start.
 Often the most obvious point of mindfulness when something terrible has happened is that moment when we first learn about the tragic event.
 I remember clearly the tone of voice on the other end of the line, as I listened to my co-worker’s distraught voicemail message, while sitting in the passenger seat riding home from a daylong retreat.
 It’s that moment when time stands still; that moment that stays with us long after the event, that codes itself into our memory banks as an undeletable file.
 The moment of learning about a tragic event is a moment of mindfulness because nothing else matters in that moment – we are completely there.
 What comes after that can become a blur.